 By Travis Crane

 Cannabis has come a long way since it was made illegal in the 1930s, with new methods of growing, cultivating, and manufacturing sprouting up over the years.
 There is one thing about cannabis that has changed very little over the years, however, and that is weed measurements.

-While the different names for different weed measurements may have been upgraded since the 20th century, the actual amounts and measurements of weed sold in above-ground dispensaries today are very similar to those once found on the prohibition-era streets of America.
-But what are the most common weed measurements and what are the terms to know before you go asking your local 420 friendly budtender for “hella weed”?
+While the different slang names for different weed measurements may have been upgraded since the 20th century, the actual amounts and measurements of weed sold in above-ground dispensaries today are very similar to those once found on the prohibition-era streets of America.
+But what are the most common weed measurements and what are the terms to know before you go asking your local 420 friendly budtender for “a half cup of weed, please”?

 Weed Measurements from Low to High

 Let’s start with how weed is measured before we jump into all the different names.
 Fun fact: weed measurements start low in grams from the metric system but move into ounces from the US or imperial system as weight increases.
 Confusing, right?
 Just how we like it.

 The lowest amount you can purchase (although most dispensaries don’t go this low anymore) is what is commonly called a dime bag.
 A dime bag almost always equals a half of a gram and costs on average $10, hence the “dime” in the name.
 However, nowadays as the above-ground market drives the price of weed down from street prices, most dispensaries will sell one whole gram for around $10, reaching up to $20 for top-shelf cannabis.

 So, a gram is the most common small amount of cannabis that you can purchase at most places in a variety of ways, whether in flower form or pre-rolled joints.
 Simple enough, right?
 Well, this is where weed measurements can get confusing.

 The “Eighth” (of an ounce)